IITM-007/Project1/README.md

-# GitHub Developer Analysis - Delhi Region 🚀
+# GitHub Developer Analysis - Delhi 100

 ## Project Overview
 - This project uses the GitHub API to scrape users in Delhi with over 100 followers, fetching their profiles and repository information.